deltasoftmx/AcademicNetworkServices/docs/SCRIPTS.md

 * `--cd-cloud-name`

 Indicates the Cloud name of your Cloudinary account.
-If it don't exist (take an empty value) and the `--force-reconf` is present and
-`env` is part of the target, the Cloud name env var will be written in the .env file.
+If it don't exist (take '*' as default value) and the `--force-reconf` is present and `env` is part of the target, the Cloud name env var will be written in the .env file.

 * `--cd-api-key`

 Indicates the API Key of your Cloudinary account.
-If it don't exist (take an empty value) and the `--force-reconf` is present and `env` is part of the target, the API Key env var will be written in the .env file.
+If it don't exist (take '*' as default value) and the `--force-reconf` is present and
+`env` is part of the target, the API Key env var will be written in the .env file.

 * `--cd-api-secret`

 Indicates the API Secret of your Cloudinary account.
-If it don't exist (take an empty value) and the `--force-reconf` is present and
-`env` is part of the target, the API Secret env var will be written in the .env file.
+If it don't exist (take '*' as default value) and the `--force-reconf` is present and `env` is part of the target, the API Secret env var will be written in the .env file.

 * `--help`